theteladras/vscode-selection-manager/README.md

 ---
 #### >Length of Selection
 pops an alert, in the bottom right corner, with the information of the length of the selected text

+---
+#### >Lorem Ipsum on Selection
+replaces the selection with lorem ipsum, if nothing is selected will replace the whole line where the cursor is placed